slaclab/lume-ace3p/README.md

                'Mode_frequency': ['RoverQ', '0', 'Frequency'],
                'E_field_max': ['maxFieldsOnSurface', '6', 'Emax']}
 ```
 The output dict object contains keyword value pairs for desired outputs to write to `sweep_output_file` in a tab-delimited text file.
 This file will contain one column for each input or output and rows corresponding to workflow evaluations.
 The format for the keyword values is a list object corresponding to the section id (e.g. 'RoverQ'), mode/surface id string (e.g. '0'), and entry name (e.g. 'RoQ') extracted from within the acdtool postprocess output file (named rfpost.out).
 In this example, the first row of the output file will contain 5 text entries: 'cav_radius', 'ellipticity', 'R/Q', 'Mode_frequency', and 'E_field_max'.
 Then in subsequent rows, the columns will be filled with the corresponding input value (for 'cav_radius' and 'ellipticity') or output quantity (extracted from the rfpost.out file for each workflow evaluation).
-See the [output dict](#LUME-ACE3P-Python-dict-structures-advanced-users) section for more details on different options to extract from rfpost.out files.
+See the [Output dict](#LUME-ACE3P-Python-structures-advanced-users) section for more details on different options to extract from rfpost.out files.

 If no output dict is specified, the parameter sweep can still be run, but rfpost.out file data will not be parsed or tabulated (useful if only the different output folders are desired for each parameter combination).